BestReviews is reader-supported and may earn an affiliate commission. Details

 Steel frame for extra durability; emergency key in case you forget keypad code.
 Roomy interior.
 Tested to UL standards (UL 72), adjustable internal shelf, and padded/soft door/interior.
 Comes with bolting kit to secure to floor.
 Won’t easily be removed.

 Fire-resistant for only 20 minutes.
 Door doesn’t shut super tight on some safes.
 Plastic keypad might not be durable over time.

-Not UL-listed for fire.
-Not waterproof.
-Corners can be pried open with enough force.
-Not quite big enough to hold letter-size documents without folding.
+Not UL-listed for fire or waterproof.
+Corners can be pried open.
+Not big enough to hold letter-size documents without folding.